abobot/paperless-nextcloud-sync/README.md

 # Paperless-ngx to Nextcloud Real-Time Synchronization via WebDAV

-I was looking for a seamless way to connect Paperless and Nextcloud (where the PDF files were previously stored).
+I was looking for a seamless way to connect Paperless and Nextcloud.
 During my research, I tested several existing solutions, but they all had drawbacks that I found unacceptable.
 This project aims to meet the following **requirements**:

 - Easy to configure and ready to use within minutes.
 - Supports synchronization with remote Nextcloud instances.